 It is recommended that in any dealings with this information, the process is both transparent and clearly communicated to the employees.

-Scenario 3: The Queensland Government wants to release geo-coded information about damage to a large number of individual properties to ensure the community better understands the danger to the community in accessing the area.
+Scenario 3: The Queensland Government wants to release geo-coded information, which may include information obtained through the deployment of drones, about damage to a large number of individual properties to ensure the community better understands the danger to the community in accessing the area.

 Even where such information included personal information, it is likely that it could be released as the agency could reasonably be satisfied it was necessary to prevent or lessen a serious threat to public safety.